 Canadian power forward Matt Pope has committed to Cardiff Devils for a second season.
 It was thought Pope would return to...
 Read More

-Cardiff Devils 3 Belfast Giants 5 Cardiff Devils will play Manchester Storm in the Elite League play-off quarter-finals.
+Cardiff Devils will play Braehead Clan or Coventry Blaze in the PredictorBet Elite League play-off quarter-finals.
 Champions Devils are waiting to...
 Read More

 Andrew Lord’s Cardiff Devils have lived up to their status as the best ice hockey team in Britain.
 They clinched the...
 Read More